✓

 // Start events for each flow

-~event start_up {}
+~event start-up {}

-~event start_down {}
+~event start-down {}

-~proc start_up {
+~proc start-up|zig {

 std.debug.print("Starting count-up flow...\n", .{});